Kalka–Shimla Railway: History

 In 2007, the Himachal Pradesh government declared the railway a heritage property.
 For about a week, beginning on 11 September 2007, a UNESCO team visited the railway to inspect it for possible selection as a World Heritage Site.
 On 8 July 2008, it became part of the mountain railways of India World Heritage Site with the Darjeeling Himalayan and Nilgiri Mountain Railways.

+During the 2023 North India floods, several sections of the line were washed out by landslides.